 Amazon delivery drivers receive unique six-digit PINs that work at properties where ButterflyMX is installed.
 When that delivery PIN is used, the smart video intercom grants one-time property access to that delivery person, eliminating the need for building staff or residents to facilitate their entry.

 Delivery people can then put their deliveries into the Amazon package lockers or a ButterflyMX package room.
-To ensure security, the intercom also takes a time- and date-stamped picture of the delivery person, which is stored for review for 365 days.
+To ensure security, the intercom also takes a time- and date-stamped picture of the delivery person, which is stored for 365 days for review.